How to Deposit Money on Exness

-Using Stop Loss, Take Profit and Trailing Stop in Exness MT4
+Using Stop Loss, Take Profit, and Trailing Stop on Exness MT4

-So let’s have a look how to use them on our MT4 platform to ensure you know how to limit your risk and maximise your trading potential.
+So let’s have a look at how to use them on our MT4 platform to ensure you know how to limit your risk and maximize your trading potential.

 The first and the easiest way to add Stop Loss or Take Profit to your trade is by doing it right away, when placing new orders.